isaqb-org/examination-foundation/raw/mock_exam/README.md

-# Change History for Sampe Exam Questions and Answers
+# Change History for Mock Exam Questions and Answers

 As we maintain binary documents in this repo, we keep a (manually updated) change list.